endurantgames/cosmiclegends/src/glossary.md

 Approach
 :   A hero's "stats".
 Approaches describe a hero's preferred ways of solving problems.

+Cooldown
+:   A state after using a Power Word that lasts until the start of the next Hero Phase; the Power Word can't be used while on Cooldown.

 Comic Page Change Tools
 :   A safety tool that lets players stop, fast-forward, reverse, or continue on with uncomfortable content; adapted from Script Change Tools.